Core Beliefs

 The Holy Spirit

-We believe that the Holy Spirit is a divine person, equal with God the Father and God the Son, and of the same nature; that He was sent to the church on the day of Pentecost, dwells in every believer, unites all believers to Christ in one body.
+We believe that the Holy Spirit is a divine person of the Trinity, equal with God the Father and God the Son, and of the same nature.
+He was sent to the church on the day of Pentecost, dwells in every believer, and unites all believers to Christ in one body.
 We believe that the ministries of the Holy Spirit include: convicting the world of sin, righteousness, and judgment; the regeneration of all believers; the sealing of all believers unto the day of redemption; and the continual filling for power and service of those among the saved who are yielded to Him and to His will.
-We also believe that the fruit of the Spirit is the manifestation of the character of Christ in the believer's life.
+We also believe that the fruit of the Spirit is the manifestation of the character of Christ in the Christian's life.

 • (Genesis 1:1-3; Matthew 28:19; Mark 1:8; Luke 1:35; John 1:33, 3:5-6, 14:16-17 & 26, 16:8-11; Acts 5:30-32, 11:16; Romans 8:9,14 & 16; 1 Corinthians 6:19; Galatians 5:22-23; Ephesians 1:13, 2:2)

-We believe in the authority and sufficiency of the Holy Bible, consisting of the 66 books of the Old and New Testaments, in the original texts; that it was verbally and totally inspired by God and is the product of Spirit-controlled men.
+We believe in the authority and sufficiency of the Holy Bible (consisting of the 66 books of the Old and New Testaments in their original texts) and that it was completely inspired by God and is the product of Spirit-controlled men.
 Therefore, we believe the Bible is infallible and inerrant in all matters of which it speaks.
 We believe the Scriptures are the supreme revelation from God and of God, superior to conscience and reason, though not contrary to them; therefore, it is our infallible rule in all matters.

 • (2 Timothy 3:16-17; Hebrews 4:12; 1 Peter 1:23-25; 2 Peter 1:19-21)